 - Biphasic – Biopsies can show that the epithelioid and sarcomatoid cell growth make up a biphasic tumor.
 The mesothelioma patient survival rate will depend on the most dominant cell type in the tumor.
 On average, mesothelioma patients with biphasic tumors have an average life expectancy of 11 months from diagnosis.

 Medical science diagnosed mesothelioma in four stages, detailing the extent of how far the disease has metastasized (cancer has spread).
 Doctors will recommend various treatments based on the patient's mesothelioma stage, determining the medical outcome and mesothelioma prognosis.

 According to the Journal of Thoracic Oncology, each diagnosed stage has a different median survival time, including:

 - Stage II – 20.0 months

 - Stage IV – 14.9 months

 Common Mesothelioma Symptoms

-Most symptoms associated with mesothelioma are hard to identify or detect, making it challenging to diagnose cancer in its early stage accurately.
+Most symptoms associated with mesothelioma are hard to identify or detect, making it challenging to accurately diagnose cancer in its early stage.
 The patient might have mild or nonexistent symptoms while the disease progresses.